MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Ensure the Migration Launcher app is installed on target Surface Hub 2S devices.
 - Ensure the system restarts after installing the Migration Launcher app.
 >[!IMPORTANT]
 > If you encounter a WinPE drive error during the migration process, you will need to follow the [instructions for manual recovery](surface-hub-recover-reset.md) to complete the migration to the Microsoft Teams Rooms on Windows platform.
-At that point in the process you Hub 2S is ready to be re-imaged with the "Windows 11 IoT Enterprise with the Microsoft Teams Rooms on Windows experience" recovery image as described in the [Recovery from a USB drive steps](surface-hub-recover-reset.md#recovery-from-a-usb-drive).
+At that point in the process your Hub 2S is ready to be re-imaged with the "Windows 11 IoT Enterprise with the Microsoft Teams Rooms on Windows experience" recovery image as described in the [Recovery from a USB drive steps](surface-hub-recover-reset.md#recovery-from-a-usb-drive).

 ### Event logs